 Certain species of trees are more susceptible than others, including maple (Acer spp., except silver maple), sweet gum (Liquidambar styraciflua), magnolia, pine and linden (Tilia spp.).
 This susceptibility can be compounded by poor site conditions and poor planting practices.
 Street trees grown in tree pits that are too small or trees growing in severely compacted soil are more likely to have a problem with girdling roots.
 Trees that have been planted too deeply or mulched too deeply are also good candidates.

-Container-grown trees and shrubs that are planted straight out of the container without breaking their circling roots before planting are very likely to develop girdling roots, too.
+Container-grown trees and shrubs that are planted directly from the container, without breaking their circling roots before planting, are very likely to develop girdling roots too.

 On container plants, score the rootball by cutting an inch deep into it from top to bottom on at least four sides.
 You should also make two diagonal cuts across the bottom of the rootball in an inch-deep "X" pattern.
 Untangle badly circling roots by hand, and prune off those roots that are circling so deeply back into the rootball that you cannot untangle them.
 Some arborists recommend removing all artificial soil from the roots of container-grown plants so you can clearly see the circling roots and eliminate them.

 Trees should always be planted so that the root flare -- where the trunk flares out to meet the roots -- is just at ground level.
 If your tree goes straight into the ground like a telephone pole, it is planted too deeply.
 If you are planting a balled-in-burlap tree, do not dig the hole until you find the root flare so you know how deep to dig it.
 Untie the twine that holds the burlap around the trunk and pull the burlap back so you can clearly see the top of the rootball (do not remove the burlap completely until you have the tree situated in the hole).